lankydan/spring-webflux-and-corda/spring-webflux-and-corda-wordpress.md

 There are a few additions here.
 The <code>JsonComponentModule</code> is added as a bean so that it picks up the defined <code>@JsonSerializer</code> and <code>@JsonDeserializer</code> custom components (in other classes).
 It seems that even if it is added to the mapper as a module, it still requires the bean itself to be created if it is going to find and register the custom JSON components.

+Next is the <code>MixinModule</code>.
+This class resolves issues that arise when deserialising <code>Vault.Update</code> and <code>SecureHash</code>.
+Let's take a closer look.

+A Mixin allows us to add Jackson annotations onto a class without actually having access to the class itself which we obviously don't control since this an object from within Corda's codebase.
+The other option is that this is added to the <code>CordaModule</code> we discussed earlier but that is a different conversation.

-Next is the <code>MixinModule</code>. <code>Vault.Update</code> needs this due to having a method called <code>isEmpty</code>, which doesn't play nicely with Jackson who gets confused and thinks that <code>isEmpty</code> matches to a boolean field called <code>empty</code>.
+<code>Vault.Update</code> needs this due to having a method called <code>isEmpty</code>, which doesn't play nicely with Jackson who gets confused and thinks that <code>isEmpty</code> matches to a boolean field called <code>empty</code>.
 So when deserialising the JSON back into an object it tries to pass in a value for the field.

-The Mixin allows us to add Jackson annotations onto a class without actually having access to the class itself which we obviously don't control since this an object from within Corda's codebase.
-The other option is that this is added to the <code>CordaModule</code> we discussed earlier but that is a different conversation.

-The <code>MixinModule</code> itself is simply a class whose constructor adds the <code>VaultUpdateMixin</code> to itself.
+The <code>MixinModule</code> itself is simply a class whose constructor adds the <code>VaultUpdateMixin</code> and <code>SecureHashMixin</code> to itself.
 The mapper then adds the module just like any other module.
 Job done.

-The Jackson annotation that was added to the Mixin was <code>@JsonIgnore</code> which speaks for itself.
+The Jackson annotation added to the <code>VaultUpdateMixin</code> was <code>@JsonIgnore</code>, which speaks for itself.
 When serialising or deserialising the <code>isEmpty</code> function will be ignored.

-Before we continue, I want to comment on the <code>SecureHashMixin</code>:
+Next up is the <code>SecureHashMixin</code>:

 [gist https://gist.github.com/lankydan/62f2bc57bc46998404efdd6efbf1d178 /]